 Kidney Failure Prevention

-Renal failure treatment is primarily based on
+Renal failure treatment is primarily

 preventing and treating its effects.
 Prevention is the primary